 1. Put a pegboard on the wall

 Kicking off our list of kitchen storage ideas is a handy pegboard.
-A stainless steel or plastic pegboard backsplash is a great feature that protects kitchen walls from cooking spills and provides extra hanging space for your utensils, kitchen cloths, or any other assortment of kitchen odds.
+A stainless steel or plastic pegboard backsplash is a great feature that protects kitchen walls from cooking spills and provides extra hanging space for your utensils, kitchen cloths, or any other assortment of kitchen odds (see our guide to the best kitchen splashback ideas here).
 Add a magnetic strip and you can even hang knives if you need to free up more drawer space.
 Some pegboards available to buy even have shelving built into them for extra space for more bulky items, such as spices or storage containers.
 And, if you ever find yourself not needing the pegboard in your kitchen anymore, it's a perfect transitional item that would work in bathrooms, garden sheds, or offices, too.

 2. Make use of a wine rack on the wall